Flocking phase transition and threat responses in bio-inspired autonomous drone swarms: Results

-In the baseline condition in simulation, without an intruder, polarization saturates at $\gamma_{\rm Ali} = 0.1$ and exhibits a broad variance peak between $0.06$ and $0.08$, consistent with the increased susceptibility expected near a critical point (Figure~\ref{fig:error_bars}B).
+In the baseline condition in simulation, without an intruder, polarization saturates at $\gamma_{\rm Ali} = 0.1$ and exhibits a broad variance peak between $0.05$ and $0.075$, corresponding to the critical region, consistent with the expected increased susceptibility (Figure~\ref{fig:error_bars}B).
 Under intruder perturbation, the variance increases well beyond the baseline critical region, and the saturation shifts toward higher $\gamma_{\rm Ali}$ values (around $0.3$), highlighting the swarm’s ability to retain high susceptibility in the face of external disturbances.
-Field measurements (Figure~\ref{fig:error_bars}A) follow the same trend as simulations, although a slight offset is observed: the empirical critical region saturates around $\gamma_{\rm Ali} = 0.15$, most likely due to a reality gap between the model and physical drones.
-A single outlier at $\gamma_{\rm Ali} = 0.175$ disrupts the trend, which is plausibly explained by limited sampling and proximity to the critical region.
+Field measurements (Figure~\ref{fig:error_bars}A) follow a similar trend in terms of magnitude of variations, with some noticeable differences.
+First, the empirical critical region is shifted and goes from $\gamma_{\rm Ali} = 0.1$ to $0.2$.
+Second, the polarization drop due to the intruder is visible but with a lower intensity (for $\gamma_{\rm Ali} \in [0.1, 0.2]$ compared to $[0.5, 2.5]$ in simulation).
+Finally, an outlier at $\gamma_{\rm Ali} = 0.175$ disrupts the trend, which is plausibly explained by limited sampling and proximity to the critical region.
+This simulation-to-reality gap has several explanations.
+The horizontal shift is most likely attributable to the limitations of the drone model, which was simplified to a first-order model (see equation~\ref{eqn:fish_model} in Methods).
+The outlier in the critical region is consequence of the limited number of experimental data available.
+In general, the higher noise is the result of the communication latency, the transmission errors, and the disturbances from wind and gust that are not present in the simulation.

-Swarm dispersion (Figure~\ref{fig:error_bars}C-D) decreases with increasing $\gamma_{\rm Ali}$ as expected, since coherent schooling is spatially more compact than swarming.
+Swarm dispersion (Figure~\ref{fig:error_bars}D) continuously decreases in simulation with increasing $\gamma_{\rm Ali}$ as expected, since coherent schooling is spatially more compact than swarming.
 Baseline and perturbation trends are similar within the critical region, but diverge markedly in the schooling state, where the intruder induces a strong repulsive expansion of the swarm.
-Around the critical region, this effect diminishes as drones naturally maintain larger separations.
-Dispersion patterns are consistent between experiments and simulations, although the empirical values are slightly higher—especially in schooling under perturbation—likely due to the limited dataset and associated variance.
+Around the critical region, this effect diminishes because drones naturally maintain larger separations.
+Although the empirical values (Figure~\ref{fig:error_bars}C) are slightly higher, dispersion patterns are consistent between experiments and simulations until $\gamma_{\rm Ali} = 0.3$ where it is slightly increasing again.
+There is no evidence from the data or associated videos that an abnormal external condition would have impacted the observed dispersion.
+This discrepancy could be related to the natural perturbations and the limited dataset and associated variance.